 By utilising our services you will learn how you can manage and maintain a balanced and healthy soil.

 A key benefit of using the SFI methodology is the reduction of artificial chemical inputs and an increase in soil biology.
 Disease suppression is substantially enhanced and water usage generally declines.

-The team at SFI is fully committed to assisting growers achieve true sustainable soil fertility without the need for toxic and costly chemicals, thereby enabling you to improve crop yields and the returns on your investment.
-You’d be amazed at how cost effective our programs actually are and how beneficial it can be to have a professional on your team to guide you through the processes involved.
-In effect Soil Foodweb Institute offers a window into plant-soil and foliar relationships.
+The team at SFI is fully committed to assisting growers to achieve truly sustainable soil fertility without the need for toxic and costly chemicals, thereby enabling you to improve crop yields and the returns on your investment.
+You’d be amazed at how cost-effective our programs actually are and how beneficial it can be to have a professional on your team to guide you through the processes involved.
+In effect, Soil Foodweb Institute offers a window into plant-soil and foliar relationships.

 Join us on Facebook